 The pain is usually worse in the morning when you take your first steps out of bed, or if you’ve been sitting or lying down for a while.
 Climbing stairs can be very difficult due to heel stiffness.
 After prolonged activity, the pain can flare up due to increased inflammation.
 Pain isn’t usually felt during the activity but rather just after stopping.

-Top 10 ways to manage Heel Pain
+The top 10 ways to manage Heal Pain

 - If you are working or exercising on your feet more, you need better foot support.